Table of Contents

-- “scooting” or rubbing bottom on the ground
+- “scooting” or rubbing the bottom on the ground

 - visible worms in feces or vomit

-Your veterinarian will probably offer a broad spectrum dewormer that will be effective on multiple types of worms.
+Your veterinarian will probably offer a broad-spectrum dewormer to treat multiple types of worms effectively.

 If you're planning to purchase an over-the-counter dewormer, be sure the one you choose is effective for the type(s) of worms that your dog has contracted.
 Read the packaging and dosage instructions very carefully.